UW-APL-EIS/vernamfs/README.md

 Operation not supported
 ```

-## Shutdown
+## Remote Shutdown

 The VernamFS mountpoint is closed down like any other FUSE-based filesystem:

 ```
 remote$ fusermount -u mnt

+# Check the mount point is now unavailable
 remote$ mount
 ```

+which is likely performed during system shutdown.
+The unmount will
+cause the VernamFS daemon to exit.

-## Analysis
+## Remote Analysis

-Of course, it is trivial to simply 'side-step' the VernamFS (which
+Of course, it is trivial to simply side-step the VernamFS (which just
-just controls the mountpoint) and inspect the OTP itself:
+controls the mountpoint) and inspect the backing store OTP file
+itself:

 ```
 remote$ xxd -l 128 OTP
 ```

 will reveal the VernamFS header.
-It has a magic number at offset 0.
+It still has the magic number at
-At specific offsets are two cursors pointing to (1) the next free file
+offset 0 installed by the init subcommand.
+At specific offsets are
+two cursors pointing to (1) the next free file in the 'file allocation
-in the 'file allocation table' and (2) the next free data chunk, but
+table' and (2) the next free data chunk.
+You could monitor them
-that's about it.
+changing as files are written to the VernamFS.

 Once past the header however, nothing about any of the write
 operations above (echo, cp, seq) is locatable, neither by file name:

 ```
-# This would locate file name 'File1', the target of the echo command
+# We know we wrote to 'File1', the target of the echo command
 remote$ strings OTP | grep File1
 ```

 nor by file content:

 ```
-# This would locate content '1000', produced by the seq command
+# We know we wrote the content '1000', produced by the seq command
 remote$ strings OTP | grep 1000
 ```